bloom-lang/bud/docs/visualizations.md

 # Visualizations

-BUD programs compile naturally to dataflows, and dataflows have a natural graphical representation.
+Bud programs compile naturally to dataflows, and dataflows have a natural graphical representation.
 Plotting a program as a graph can be useful to developers at various stages of program design, implementation and debugging.
-BUD predicate dependency graphs (or PDGs) are described on [[PDGs]].
+Bud predicate dependency graphs (or PDGs) are described on [[PDGs]].

-BUD ships with two visualization utilities, __plotter__ and __visualizer__.
-Both use _GraphViz_ to draw a directed graph representing the program state and logic.  __plotter__ provides a static analysis of the program, identifying sources and sinks of the dataflow, unconnected components, and points of order corresponding to logically nonmonotonic path edges. __visualizer__ is an offline debugging tool that analyses the trace of a (local) BUD execution and provides an interactive representation of runtime state over time.
+Bud ships with two visualization utilities, __plotter__ and __visualizer__.
+Both use _GraphViz_ to draw a directed graph representing the program state and logic.  __plotter__ provides a static analysis of the program, identifying sources and sinks of the dataflow, unconnected components, and points of order corresponding to logically nonmonotonic path edges. __visualizer__ is an offline debugging tool that analyses the trace of a (local) Bud execution and provides an interactive representation of runtime state over time.

 ## The Plotter